josiah14/articles/scala-types-0.md

 Some people out there in Google-land will tell you that `Either` is less preferred or inferior to the `Try` type and normally indicates a code-smell.
 I'm not ready, yet, to draw that particular conclusion, but there is a distinction that needs to be made in purpose between `Try` and `Either` so that you know when to use each and how to design your APIs.

 The main thing to realize is that `Try` is meant specifically for the purpose of handling `Exception`s.
 Intelligently using `Either` vs. `Try`, therefore, requires some discipline around when you choose to throw `Exceptions` vs. just notify the application that some sort of error or issue that is expected to be common and non-critical arises.
 For the latter case, `Either` is a better choice than `Try`.
 The other main purpose for `Either` is when you have a function which may return one of two types, but neither type returned necessarily indicates an error.
 Such cases as these are fairly uncommon, but they do arise from time to time, so it's good to know that the `Either` type is there if you ever run into such a scenario where you DO need a disjoint union as your return type.
-Most of the time, though, it helps to think of `Either` as an alternative to `` that returns some information about why you have a `None` when a `None` occurs, rather than just being given back `None` with no explanation.
+Most of the time, though, it helps to think of `Either` as an alternative to `Option` that returns some information about why you have a `None` when a `None` occurs, rather than just being given back `None` with no explanation.

-In the case of the scala-redis client's `get` method that we looked at previously, `` was fine because there's really only a few reasons for why you wouldn't get a value back from a key - either the key doesn't exist, or it does exist but it's value is `null`.
+In the case of the scala-redis client's `get` method that we looked at previously, `Option` was fine because there's really only a few reasons for why you wouldn't get a value back from a key - either the key doesn't exist, or it does exist but it's value is `null`.
 Either way, from a programming standpoint, it doesn't really matter most times what caused `get` to return `None`, what matters is that we know there is no value at that key.

 A scenario for `Either` might be for handling HTTP responses.  `Right` value responses would be HTTP codes in the 100 and 200 ranges, and `Left` value responses would be HTTP codes in the 300 - 400 (although I could imagine arguments for a `Right` value'd 300s response where the redirect is expected), and perhaps 500 range codes producing an exception since they indicate unusual problems such as the Service being unavailable.